You are here

 - The Investigator will submit a final report to the Title IX Coordinator.
 The final report will include all investigation materials deemed permissible, the complainant’s and respondent’s written responses, the investigator’s recommended finding of whether this Policy has been violated, and the investigator’s rationale.
 This recommendation will be based on the standard of preponderance of evidence, i.e., whether it is more likely than not that the Policy was violated.

-- The Title IX Coordinator will review the investigator’s report and recommendation and determine whether any further investigation needs to be done.
+- If the Title IX Coordinator is not the investigator, the Title IX Coordinator will review the investigator’s report and recommendation and determine whether any further investigation needs to be done.
 If so, the Title IX Coordinator will direct the investigator to perform additional investigation as deemed necessary.

-- Once the Title IX Coordinator is satisfied that the investigation is complete, he or she will provide the report and recommendation to the Panel on Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence and Stalking, and to each of the parties, as applicable.
-The Panel considers investigation reports and evidence collected in investigations, and deliberates and makes decisions as to whether or not this Policy has been violated.
+- Once the Title IX Coordinator is satisfied that the investigation is complete they will provide the report and recommendation to the Panel on Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence and Stalking, and to each of the parties, as applicable.
+The Panel considers investigation reports, evidence collected in investigations, and the parties’ responses, and deliberates and makes decisions as to whether or not this Policy has been violated.

-- The Panel will consider the investigator’s report and recommendation and the parties’ responses.
-The Panel is not bound by the Investigator’s report and recommendation; rather, these are advisory to the Panel.
+- The Panel is not bound by the Investigator’s report and recommendation; rather, these are advisory to the Panel.
 The Panel may accept or reject the investigator’s recommendation in whole or in part, and may request additional relevant information or investigation before making a determination.
 If the Panel requests such additional relevant information or investigation, the Panel will provide notice to the parties of any additional information gathered in response to such requests.
 The parties may then have two days to provide to the Panel a written statement regarding their perspectives on the additional information, if they choose to do so.
 The Panel may consult with other persons as deemed appropriate.

 - Either party may choose to (but does not have to) meet individually with the Panel prior to the Panel’s determination.
+The Survivor Advocate may meet with the Panel on a complainant’s behalf in lieu of the complainant to present the complainant’s position, but may not advocate for the complainant before the Panel.
+The respondent may equally select an individual to meet with the Panel on their behalf in lieu of the respondent to present the respondent’s position, but may not advocate for the respondent before the Panel.
 The Panel may also request an individual meeting with either party or any other person(s) as deemed appropriate.
 Parties can decide either to attend a meeting at the Panel’s request, or decline the request.
 The Panel will not view a party’s position more or less favorably because a party chooses not to attend a meeting with the Panel.
 The Panel’s determination will be based on a preponderance of the evidence standard.
+Preponderance of the evidence means that it is more likely than not that a violation of the Policy occurred.

-- If the Panel finds that there is insufficient evidence to find that a violation of this Policy occurred, the Panel will inform the complainant and the respondent of that, simultaneously and in writing.
-If the Panel finds that the respondent has engaged in conduct that violates this policy, the Panel will inform the complainant and the respondent of that, simultaneously and in writing, and invite each party to submit within an appropriate period a Sanction Statement sharing any thoughts they would like the Panel to consider when recommending a sanction.
-In recommending sanctions, the Panel will consider, for example: 1) any such statements; 2) its findings regarding the case at issue; and 3) any relevant prior misconduct, information about which may be received by the Panel from College offices or officials with knowledge (i.e., the Dean of Students in student respondent cases, the Chief Human Resources Officer in staff respondent cases, and the Dean of Faculty in faculty respondent cases or an ad hoc committee of the Board of Trustees, in a trustee respondent case), who will provide such information and confer with the Panel once a finding of responsibility has been made.
+- If the Panel finds that there is insufficient evidence to find that a violation of this Policy occurred, the Panel will inform the complainant and the respondent of that, simultaneously and in writing by delivery of a copy of the Panel’s finding to the Dean of Students or their designee for delivery to the parties as soon as possible.
+If the Panel finds that the respondent has engaged in conduct that violates this policy, the Panel will inform the complainant and the respondent of that, simultaneously and in writing by delivery of a copy of the Panel’s finding to the Dean of Students or their designee for delivery to the parties as soon as possible and invite each party to submit within an appropriate period a Sanction Statement sharing any thoughts they would like the Panel to consider when recommending a sanction.
+In recommending sanctions, the Panel will consider, for example: 1) any such statements; 2) its findings regarding the case at issue; and 3) any relevant prior misconduct, information about which may be received by the Panel from College offices or officials with knowledge (i.e., the Dean of Students in student respondent cases, the Chief Human Resources Officer in staff respondent cases, the Dean of Faculty in faculty respondent cases or an ad hoc committee of the Board of Trustees, in a trustee respondent case), who will provide such information and confer with the Panel once a finding of responsibility has been made.

-- The Panel will forward its findings and recommendation for action the Dean of Students (if the respondent is a student), the Dean of Faculty (if the respondent is a faculty member) or the Chief Human Resources Officer (if the respondent is a staff member), or an ad hoc committee of the Board of Trustees (if the respondent is a trustee), (“responsible individuals”) who will affirm or modify the proposed sanction.
+- If a determination of responsibility for a Policy violation is made, the Panel will forward its findings and recommendation of sanctions for action the Dean of Students (if the respondent is a student), the Dean of Faculty (if the respondent is a faculty member) or the Chief Human Resources Officer (if the respondent is a staff member), or an ad hoc committee of the Board of Trustees (if the respondent is a trustee), (“responsible individuals”) who will affirm or modify the proposed sanction.
 When this individual determines the sanction, they will, in cases in which sexual assault, dating violence, domestic violence or stalking are found to have occurred, simultaneously notify in writing the complainant, the respondent and the Title IX Coordinator.
 In cases in which sexual harassment that does not also involve sexual assault, dating violence, domestic violence or stalking is found to have occurred, the responsible individual will notify the respondent and the Title IX Coordinator of the sanctions in writing, and will, to the extent permitted by law, simultaneously notify the complainant of any sanctions that pertain to the complainant and that would have an effect on the complainant’s educational or working environment.
 The Panel’s findings and recommendation and the responsible individual’s sanction decision will be kept on file with the Title IX Coordinator and in the respondent’s personnel or student file.

 - If the Panel finds that either party provided false information during the investigation or that the complainant intentionally made a false report of conduct that violates this Policy, the Panel shall recommend suitable action to the appropriate Dean or the Chief Human Resources Officer.

-Remedies or sanctions for violations of the College’s policy against sexual harassment, or its policy against sexual misconduct that does not constitute sexual assault, may include:
+Remedies or sanctions for violations of the College’s policy against sexual harassment, or its policy against sexual misconduct that does not constitute sexual assault, may include for students:

 - verbal or written warning,